 Yes, I’m talking about life insurance.

-Of course, if Walt had a life insurance policy of his own when he was diagnosed with lung cancer at the young age of 48, well — Breaking Bad wouldn’t even have existed.
+Of course, if Walt had a life insurance policy of his own when his doctor diagnosed him with lung cancer at the young age of 48, well — Breaking Bad wouldn’t even have existed.
 But humor me for a few moments if you will.
 Together let’s explore how things would have changed for the great Heisenberg if he were as sharp about his finances as he was about his chemistry.

 When we first met Walt, he was a highly overqualified and underpaid high school chemistry teacher.
 He had one teenaged son, Walt, Jr., who had cerebral palsy.
 His wife, Skyler, was pregnant with their second child.
 Skylar did not work outside of the house, leaving Walt as the family’s sole income earner.

-From the very beginning of the show it was obvious the couple’s finances were strained.
+From the very beginning of the show, it was obvious the couple’s finances were strained.
 Since we’re talking in hypotheticals, let’s assume this was one reason Walt didn’t have life insurance.
-This isn’t much of a stretch though, as it’s a common reason many people cite for not buying a policy.
+This isn’t much of a stretch, though, as it’s a common reason many people cite for not buying a policy.
 In fact, 59 percent haven’t bought life insurance or more of it because they have “other financial priorities.”
 But as we wrote just this week, term life insurance may be less expensive than you think (learn more here: Affordable Life Insurance).

 Having lung cancer – or any cancer for that matter – is not an automatic decline for life.

-The irony here is Walt may have actually qualified for coverage after successful treatment, no signs of recurrence and positive results from follow up appointments with his doctor.
+The irony here is Walt may have qualified for life insurance with lung cancer after successful treatment, no signs of recurrence, and positive results from follow-up appointments with his doctor.
 Many people do in fact secure coverage after cancer treatment.
 But if you’re familiar with the show, you know he never believed he would survive.
-Hence the sole purpose for “breaking bad.”
+Hence the reason he began “breaking bad.”

 Hiding his illegal income meant Walt had to devise an elaborate lie about paying his cancer treatment costs.
 Enter Walt’s former business associates and now-wealthy “friends” Elliott and Gretchen Schwartz.
 The Schwartz’s offered to help Walt pay for his treatment, but out of foolish pride, Walt declined.
 However, he told no one the truth.